Thursday, June 18, 2026

 Seeing You Today

-Seeing you today,
+Seeing you today-

-my heart dropped off a kiss.
+my heart released a kiss.

-I placed it on your face.
+I placed it on your face-

 My eyes gave way to mist.

-Remembering the day
+Remembering the day-

 we hugged and walked and laughed.

-I touched your velvet breath,
+I touched your velvet breath

 and not your photograph.